CSCD01/team_15-project/deliverable-3/FEATURE-ANALYSIS.md

 ### [Issue 1118](https://github.com/mozilla/firefox-voice/issues/1118)

-Description: This issue involves adding support to alias wakewords to start the recorder and perform an action.
+**Description**: This issue involves adding support to alias wakewords to start the recorder and perform an action.

 Currently, the extension has support for a number of wakewords (similar to "Hey Google" or "Hey Siri").
 If enabled, when a user says one of the supported wakewords, the extension is triggered and it begins recording the user's voice to pass as an intent.